vmware/container-service-extension/docs/CSE_CONFIG.md

 Enterprise PKS is enabled (in addition to Native vCD) as a K8s provider in the system.

 - CSE begins to mandate any given `ovdc` to be enabled for either Native or Enterprise PKS as a backing K8s provider.
-Admins can do this using `vcd cse ovdc enable` command.
+Cloud Administrators can do so via `vcd cse ovdc enable` command.
 This step is mandatory for ovdc(s) with preexisting native K8s clusters as well i.e., if CSE is upgraded from 1.2.x to 2.0 and `pks_config` is set, then it becomes mandatory to enable those ovdc(s) with pre-existing native K8s clusters.
 - In other words, If `pks_config`  value is present and if an ovdc is not enabled for either of the supported K8s providers, users will not be able to do any further K8s deployments in that ovdc.